c4s4/neon/doc/usermanual.md

 option.

 You can define properties on command line with `-props` options and a YAML map with properties.
-For instance, to define property *foo* with value bar, you would invoke NeON with command line `neon -props '{foo: bar}'`.
+For instance, to define property *foo* with value *bar*, you would invoke NeON with command line `neon -props '{foo: bar}'`.

 You can set the path to your repository (where live parent build files and